Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

 * `media_removal`: List of instances to strip media attachments from and the reason for doing so.
 * `media_nsfw`: List of instances to tag all media as NSFW (sensitive) from and the reason for doing so.
 * `federated_timeline_removal`: List of instances to remove from the Federated Timeline (aka The Whole Known Network) and the reason for doing so.
 * `reject`: List of instances to reject activities (except deletes) from and the reason for doing so.
+Additionally prevents activities from being sent to that instance.
 * `accept`: List of instances to only accept activities (except deletes) from and the reason for doing so.
 * `followers_only`: Force posts from the given instances to be visible by followers only and the reason for doing so.
 * `report_removal`: List of instances to reject reports from and the reason for doing so.